Completing the Degree

 Time Limit for Completion of the Degree

 The candidate for the doctorate who holds a master’s degree on entering the doctoral program is expected to complete all requirements for the degree no later than seven years after beginning the program, as measured by matriculation into the degree program.
 Candidates who hold only a bachelor’s degree on entering the doctoral program are expected to meet all degree requirements no later than eight years after doctoral studies begin.
-Failure to complete the degree within the established time limits will result in termination unless the student successfully petitions for an extension to the Associate Provost for Graduate Studies.
+Failure to complete the degree within the established time limits will result in termination unless the student successfully petitions for an extension to the Vice Provost for Research and Graduate Education.
 The college, school, or department chair and advisor must recommend this extension in writing.
 If it is not approved, the student will be terminated from the program.
 Students may petition for an extension of time for a minimum of one quarter up to a maximum of one year per request.
 For more information, see Exceptions regarding extensions of time.

 Final Procedures for Earning the Doctorate of Philosophy